Redundancy while pregnant, or on or after maternity, adoption, shared parental leave or neonatal leave

 From 6 April 2024 you must be given priority for any suitable alternative employment during pregnancy.
 The protection will start from the date you tell your employer about your pregnancy.

-From 6 April 2024, if you have taken/are taking maternity leave then you will also have priority for suitable alternative employment for a period of 18 months from your child’s date of birth (if notified to your employer) or 18 months from the Expected Week of Childbirth if not notified.
+If you have taken/are taking maternity leave then you will also have priority for suitable alternative employment for a period of 18 months from your child’s date of birth (if notified to your employer) or 18 months from the Expected Week of Childbirth if not notified.

 If you have taken Adoption leave, you will have priority for suitable alternative employment from the start of your adoption leave until 18 months from the date of placement.